High-Probability Convergence Guarantees of Decentralized SGD

 \subsection{Contributions}

-Motivated by the observed gap between the existing literature on HP and MSE convergence in decentralized settings, we revisit the HP convergence guarantees in decentralized stochastic optimization, by studying a variant of vanilla \dsgd in the presence of light-tailed noise.
-We establish that \dsgd converges in HP under the same conditions on the cost as required in the MSE sense, for both non-convex and strongly convex costs, removing the uniformly bounded gradient condition.
+Motivated by the observed gaps between the existing literature on HP and MSE convergence in decentralized settings, we revisit the HP convergence guarantees in decentralized optimization, by studying a variant of vanilla \dsgd in the presence of light-tailed noise, establishing several strong results in the process.
+In particular, we show that \dsgd converges in HP under the same conditions on the cost as required in the MSE sense, for both non-convex and strongly convex costs, removing strong conditions like uniformly bounded gradients and (asymptotically) vanishing noise.
 Next, we show that \dsgd achieves optimal rates and linear speed-up in the number of users, for both non-convex and strongly convex costs, further improving on existing works and closing the gap between HP and MSE guarantees in decentralized settings.
-Our results are established by carefully bounding the MGF of the quantity of interest (i.e., average norm-squared of the gradient for non-convex and optimality gap of the final iterate for strongly convex costs) and the MGF of the consensus gap.
+Our results are established by carefully bounding the moment-generating function (MGF) of the quantity of interest (i.e., average norm-squared of the gradient for non-convex and optimality gap of the last iterate for strongly convex costs) and the MGF of the consensus gap.
 Compared to \cite{dsgd-high-prob}, the work closest to ours, we provide several improvements.
-In particular, we remove the uniformly bounded gradient requirement, as well as the vanishing noise requirement imposed for PL costs (see the discussion after Theorem \ref{thm:main-dsgd-str-cvx} ahead), while achieving linear speed-up in the number of users.
-Compared to works studying MSE guarantees for \dsgd, e.g., \cite{pmlr-v119-koloskova20a,conv-rates-dsgd-jakovetic}, our results require directly working with the MGF and carefully balancing between the MGF of the quantity of interest and that of the consensus gap.
-This is particularly challenging for strongly convex costs, where we want to show an ``almost decreasing'' property of the MGF, in order to get improved rates on the last iterate (see Lemma \ref{lm:mgf-bound-str-cvx} and the related discussion ahead).
-Compared to centralized \sgd, e.g., \cite{pmlr-v99-harvey19a,pmlr-v206-bajovic23a,nguyen2023high,liu2024revisiting}, the main challenge lies in the additional consensus gap and simultaneously dealing with its MGF and that of the quantity of interest.
-All of these challenges are resolved by introducing several novelties, outlined next.
+In particular, we remove the uniformly bounded gradient requirement, as well as the vanishing noise requirement imposed for P\L{} costs (see the discussion after Theorem \ref{thm:main-dsgd-str-cvx} ahead), while achieving linear speed-up in the number of users.
+Compared to works studying MSE guarantees for \dsgd, e.g., \cite{pmlr-v119-koloskova20a,conv-rates-dsgd-jakovetic}, our results require directly working with the MGF and carefully balancing between the MGFs of the quantity of interest and of the consensus gap.
+This is particularly challenging for strongly convex costs, where we need to show an ``almost decreasing'' property of the MGF to get improved rates on the last iterate (see Lemma \ref{lm:mgf-bound-str-cvx} and the related discussion ahead).
+Compared to centralized \sgd, e.g., \cite{harvey2019tight,pmlr-v206-bajovic23a,liu2023high,liu2024revisiting}, the main challenge lies in the additional consensus gap and simultaneously dealing with its MGF and that of the quantity of interest.
+These challenges are resolved by introducing several novelties, outlined next.